 Tips for best results:

-• Use the same pan: When you make the Alfredo sauce, use the same skillet you cooked the shrimp and chicken in.
+- Use the same skillet: When you make the Alfredo sauce, use the same skillet you cooked the shrimp and chicken in.
 Don’t wash out the thin gravy, aka juice, as shown above.
 That adds additional flavor to the dish.

-• Whisk the sauce: As stated earlier, a whisk is vital for this recipe.
+- Whisk the sauce: As stated earlier, a whisk is vital for this recipe.
 Use a whisk to stir the sauce, not a spoon.
-A whisk is the best cooking utensil for effectively breaking up the cheese and preventing lumps.
+A whisk is the best cooking utensil for effectively breaking up the cheese and creating a lump free sauce.

-• Don’t use cold cream and cheese: If the cream cheese and heavy cream were sitting in the refrigerator, let them sit at room temperature for 20-30 minutes before making the Alfredo sauce.
+- Don’t use cold cream or cheese: If the cream cheese and heavy cream were sitting in the refrigerator, let them sit at room temperature for 25-30 minutes before making the Alfredo sauce.

 Add-ins & variations: